gopijaganthan/api_test/README.md

 Binaries deployed as a service to port 8080. (https://github.com/Lendico/coding/tree/master/tasks/test-eng)

+Ruby version 2 is already installed.

-Navigated to home directory and ran bundle install to install supported gems
+Navigated to home directory and run 'bundle install' to install supported gems

 Run: